nats-io/stan.java/README.md

 // Unsubscribe to clean up
 sub.unsubscribe();

-// Close logical connection with the NATS streaming server sc.close();
+// Close the logical connection to NATS streaming sc.close();
 ```